geoffreyvanwyk/roadsofcode.com/_src/posts/2015-06-19-how-to-change-your-forgotten-dokuwiki-password.md

     login:passwordhash:Real Name:email:groups,comma,seperated

 You cannot simply replace _passwordhash_ with your new password, because the password needs to be hashed first.
-To hash your password, you can execute the same code that DokiWiki uses, with the interactive mode of PHP.
+To hash your password, you can execute the same code that DokuWiki uses, with the interactive mode of PHP.

-Enter directory _path-to-docukiwiki-installation/inc_:
+Enter directory _path-to-dokuwiki-installation/inc_:

-    $ cd path-to-docukiwiki-installation/inc
+    $ cd path-to-dokuwiki-installation/inc

 Start PHP interactive mode: